-My sister and I took our first hot air balloon ride in Serengeti, Tanzania.
-We paid a premium for the one hour air safari but the experience itself was priceless.
+My sister and I took the Serengeti hot air balloon safari in the Serengeti National Park, Tanzania.
+We paid a premium for the one-hour air safari but the experience itself was priceless.
 Our little adventure began early on our second day of camping in the heart of the national park.

 We set out before dawn to the launch site, picked up by a driver from the balloon company.
 We got a chance to see a few nocturnal animals and arrived in time for a safety briefing and to see the balloon get prepped.